 The characters on the side of ‘good’ within FMA, the characters we love, always work to be on the side of the enhancing.
 When they stray, it is because the sin of pathological self-interest, prejudice, greed, corruption, and the ambitious pathway to power opens to them.
 “Keep moving forward” is the mantra Edward passes on to Rose in the first episode; it is one that he speaks on and tries to live by from harsh personal experience.

 Both he and Alphonse – and in turn any that commit the taboo of human transmutation and open the portal of truth – are the myth of Icarus personified: At the highest levels, alchemy can be seen as a paradoxically accursed gift from the Gods.
 Humanity can use it to satiate a lust for power at their own mortal peril.
 Alchemy unlocks the hubris of humanity, their inner god complex, like nothing else ever has.
 It is the manifestation of an ultimate, strange and always effective power.
 This is why it drives the story and why Edward never looks back upon its use until the very end — it has the power to take him where he wants to go and it is the only way.
-In the end, alchemy always comes down to a choice.
+To any worldly end, alchemy always comes down to a choice.
 And at the story’s end, Edward’s choice to give up the practice for the sake of saving his brother is an easy one.
-But only because of the pain of his many lessons received upon their arduous journey, and of course — for all of the friendships they has cultivated along the way.
+But only because of the pain of his many lessons received upon their arduous journey, and of course — for all of the friendships they have cultivated along the way.
 Ed is now surrounded by a community who stands by him and his bro in righteous solidarity, a different kind of power for his new world.

 “This portal contains every secret, but it’s also led me astray.” ~ Edward to Truth